lineality/lines_editor/README.md

 ## In Scope:
-- modular structure (lines IS a module)
+- Modular structure (lines IS a module)
 - Opening files (creating new, opening existing)
 - Viewing file contents in a "sliding window" (80×24 default, up to 320×96)
 - Navigation (hjkl, word boundaries, goto line)